mldchan/MonBazouModList/README.md

 - [X] **Mod List**: A mod list displays a list of mods, allows disabling of mods that support it, displays additional information, and allows changing configurations of mods, all from within the game.
 - [X] **Console**: A console that connects to Unity's Debug.Log function and allows you to log debug messages and view them in-game instead of having to alt-tab to the console window.
 Also have the console pop up when a mod fails.
+- [ ] **Downloadable Mod List** - A list of mods that are on NexusMods, with their descriptions, with a link that goes to NexusMods.
 - [ ] **More features, up to your suggestions!** More features, up to your suggestions!
 Discuss new features or problems in the Discussions tab!

 ## Contributing